 Can a student substitute a non-W/C course with writing or oral communication for a designated W/C course?

-No. A course must have a 900 section number and be in the student's major to count as the W or C course on that student's degree plan.
+No. A course must have a 900 section number and be approved for the student's major to count as the W or C course on that student's degree plan.

 Can the W/C graduation requirement be met by a course transferred from another institution of higher learning?